Yearning for Your Love: Cover versions

-In 1989, French pianist Alex Bugnon covered the song for his album, Love Season.
+In 1989, Swiss pianist Alex Bugnon covered the song for his album, Love Season.

 In 1990, Guy also covered the song on their 1990 album, The Future.

 In 2001, keyboardist Kevin Toney covered the song on his album Strut.
 The song featured Evelyn "Champagne" King on vocals.

 In 2019, singer PJ Morton covered the song from his album Paul.

 Sampling

 The song has been sampled several times including some of the following: